Particle exchange Monte Carlo methods for eigenfunction and related nonlinear problems: Introduction

 \section{Introduction}

 Markov chain Monte Carlo is widely used for approximations in linear problems, such as computing integrals with respect to a Gibbs measure.
-The method can be effective even when a straightforward implementation suffers from the ``rare event sampling problem,'' which means that different parts of the state space over which integration takes place do not communicate well under the Markov chain that has the target measure as its stationary distribution.
+The method can be effective even when a straightforward implementation suffers from the ``rare event sampling problem,'' which means that different parts of the state space over which integration takes place do not communicate well under the Markov chain whose stationary distribution is the target measure.
 Here one can make use of interacting particle methods such as parallel tempering to mitigate the communication problem, by linking the chain responsible for sampling from the target distribution with chains that sample from related distributions which suffer less from rare event issues \cite{gey,swewan}.

 A simple example is the problem where the target measure is

 Here $Z_{\varepsilon}$ is the normalization constant that makes the measure a probability, $V:\mathbb{R}^{d}\rightarrow\mathbb{R}$ is some smooth potential that tends to $\infty$ as $\left\Vert x\right\Vert \rightarrow\infty$, so as to make $Z_{\varepsilon}$ finite, and $\varepsilon$ is a parameter proportional to temperature in physical models.
 Let $DV(x)$ denote the gradient of $V$.
 One easily checks that the diffusion